MuLancer/APEuro/country/Netherland.md

      - Bank of Amsterdam: banking center of the world
      - Dutch East India Comany: The company was funded by both government and individuals.
 It brought large amount of capitalization to Netherland.
      - Joint-stock companies: allows risks and profits to be shared among many individuals
    - Change: at the beginning of 18th century, Dutch commercial power lose its preeminent place in Europe to English
  - Political: decentralized government with seven politically autonomous provinces.
    - Executive power: House of Orange, whose family members had achieved prominence for leading a revolt against Spain
- - Religion: t
+ - Religion: tolerant attitude toward religious minorities
+   - Many religious groups fleed to Netherlands.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzE0MjU5NDIsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTE2MDE4NDExMTQsNzMwOTk4MTE2XX0=
 -->